nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The command for adding entry is implemented by the `AddEntryCommand` class that extends `Command`.

-Given below is an example usage scenario and how the add entry mechanism behaves at each step.
+Given below is an example of how the add entry mechanism behaves at each step.

 1. User inputs `journal entry n/CS2113 e/HW`\
    i. `Click` receives the input. \
    ii. `Parser` calls `parser.parseCommand(userInput)` to parse the input.
-2. Creating `AddEntryCommand` object.
+2. Create `AddEntryCommand` object.
 3. AddEntryCommand execution. \
    i. `AddEntryCommand` calls `ParserJournal.parseAddEntryCommand(userInput)` which returns the notebook name and entry name as a